A healthy way to kick-start your day!

 Grrrreat stuff – you’ve got your cub through to lunchtime, but what do you give them if they fancy a treat at the end of their lunch or on their way home from school?
 If they like something savoury, you could try mini omelettes – whisk up some eggs and add cooked chopped veg (leftovers from last night’s dinner work perfectly), pour into muffin tin holes and bake until set and golden.
 These keep in the fridge for up to a week so your cubs have snacks ready-to-go when they get home from school.

-Just like how we make our products, we think making healthy and tasty snacks doesn’t have to complicated, so why not get your cubs involved in making their own version of this colourful snack plate using their favourite fruit and veg?
-For more healthy snack ideas, visit bearnibbles.co.uk.
+Just like how we make our products, we think making healthy and tasty snacks doesn’t have to be complicated, so why not get your cubs involved in making their own version of this colourful snack plate using their favourite fruit and veg?
+Find more healthy snack ideas here.

 Once your child has had a brilliant breakfast, they’re ready to face the day and become a fearless learner!
 Find out how to help them with their next steps, whatever they may be.